jim11662418/8008-SBC/asm/README.md

 Visit Mike Willegal's [8008/SCELBI Applications](http://www.willegal.net/scelbi/apps8008.html) page for more information about the applications in this folder.
-All applications in this folder are assembled using the [Macro Assembler AS](http://john.ccac.rwth-aachen.de:8000/as/).
+Assemble the applications in this folder using the [Macro Assembler AS](http://john.ccac.rwth-aachen.de:8000/as/) and use the Macro Assembler AS p2hex utility to produce Intel HEX object files.
+On the SBC, remove the jumper connected to the EPROM A14 input to access the monitor.
+Use the monitor's HEX file download function to load the application's object code.
+The application should start automatically when the code finishes loading.